nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 15 / dames rocket
 16 / marigold

+HyacinthUseSpheres: (Default) false
+Use spheres between planting of flowers to speed up growth, will use all available spheres to instantly complete flowers.
+Suggest only using this on flowers with longer timers and turning off UseNextAvailableFlower to control.

+HyacinthUseNextAvailableFlower: (Default) false
+Moves up to the next flower type available, will rotate between all 16 types, use if you want to exaust all available flowers.

 BankEnableLGDeposit: (Default) true
 Enables the auto deposit of RESS in the Leaf Galaxy bank tab.